 My son Stuart published a Jordan family genealogy titled Beneath the Black Walnut in 1999.
 It is about our Jordan family of Halifax County, Virginia.
 Stuart is in the process of updating this study, and the results should be available in the very near future.

 In this blog I wrote about the yDNA genetic test that Stuart took with Family Tree DNA.
 If any of you Jordan men are interested in whether or not you are related to the Jordans of Jamestown, I advise you to take the same test.

 There are other genetic tests available, the most common of which is the autosomal DNA test.
-It is very helpful in determining one’s geographic origins on all lines.
+It is very helpful in determining one’s geographic origins.
 Stuart and I both took this test, and it proved that our distant ancestors were heavily concentrated in western Europe, primarily in the British Isles.